 Tips for the audit

 Your auditor will certainly be interested in seeing your statement of applicability and the focus will often be on those controls you have excluded, so make sure your justification is well thought through and a simple list of excluded controls is to hand (to save you searching the spreadsheet).
-Often the number of excluded controls is relatively small, with the most common areas of exclusion probably being around software development, resulting in maybe half a dozen non-applicables.
-Ensure your statement of applicability is version-controlled as it will probably change over time as your organization evolves.
+Often the number of excluded controls is relatively small, with the most common areas of exclusion probably being around software development, resulting in maybe half a dozen non-applicable.
+Ensure your statement of applicability is version-controlled as it will probably change over time as your organisation evolves.

 Annex A is based on the ISO27002 standard which was updated in February 2022, and a new version of the ISO27001 standard was published in October 2022, bringing Annex A up to date.
 The new set of controls has only four groupings and a reduced number of controls, although much of this reduction is due to existing controls being merged together so in fact no controls have actually been removed.
 These changes will necessitate a new version of your statement of applicability with an updated list, but you will have three years to transition to the new situation.